carolcamaral/genotypes_annotation/README.md

    ```bash
        python pshell
    ````
    4.4.
-Log in to the data system:
+Log in to the data system.
+Enter your username and password when prompted.
    ```bash
        login
    ````
-   Enter your username and password when prompted.
    4.5.
 Navigate to your remote data directory (Replace with your actual remote data path).
 Example:
    ```bash
        cd projects/PPMIgenomics/GP2data/gp2_tonic-perron/WGS_052025/release10/raw-genotypes/EUR/